Purdue-CS193/lab-1-kfields776/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### Kyle Fields's Favorite Things About Purdue CS193

+- Lab is every two weeks
+- Lecture is every two weeks
+- Lecture uses iClicker
+- I know people both in my lecture and in my lab
+- The lab is in the Computer Science Building